adelphi-ed-tech/au-courses/content/school-networks.md

 ### To Do:
 1. Post (with a partner) a written report on one of the network topics (see full instructions below).
-2. Choose a topic and a partner for your final project.
-Create a Trello board for it and share it with your partner and the instructors.
+2. Choose a topic and form a team for the final project.
+Create a Trello board for it and share it with your partners and the instructor.
+3. Complete the "Networks & Internet" quiz.

 ### Networking Topic Report Instructions
 For a more in-depth look at networking, you will work with a partner to write